Rachel Williams (footballer)

-Rachel Louise Williams (born 10 January 1988) is an English professional footballer who plays as a forward for Manchester United of the English Women's Super League.
+Rachel Louise Williams (born 10 January 1988) is an English professional footballer who plays as a forward for Women's Super League 2 club Burnley.

 Before rejoining Birmingham City in May 2017, Williams spent 2 years at Notts County Ladies, one year at Chelsea Ladies and three years at her first spell at Birmingham City, where she was converted from an attacking midfielder to a striker.
 Williams made her senior England debut in July 2009 but had to wait two years for her next appearance, missing out on selection for Women's Euro 2009 and the 2011 Women's World Cup.
 She was selected in the Great Britain squad for the 2012 London Olympics.

 Club career

 Williams joined Leicester City Women as a twelve-year-old, progressing through their centre of excellence to play in their senior side.
 She was vice–captain as the side won the County League in 2005. and the following season was a member of the side that again won the County League, but also the County Cup.
 In the 2006–07 season, Williams was a member of the Leicester side that won the treble of the East Midlands Women's Premier League title, the County Cup and the League Cup and promotion to the Midlands Combination League.
 The following season she was part of the Leicester team that won promotion to the FA Women's Premier League Northern Division.